nirucon/nirucon-alpi/README.md

 # arch-postinstall

-# NIRUCON-ALPI: Arch Linux Custom Post-Install Script
+# NIRUCON-ALPI: Arch Linux Post-Install

 Welcome to the **NIRUCON-ALPI** post-installation script, tailored for Arch Linux users who want a streamlined setup focused on suckless software, noir theming, and tools for music recording and media production.
 This script is designed to automate the setup process of a custom environment with essential software and configurations.
 It’s built around my own preferences but is free for anyone to use at their own risk.